REDBOYTRAN/item-management-app/README.md

    npm run server
    ```
   This will start the fake API server at http://localhost:3000/.
+  *Please note that using the latest Node version for supporting JSON Server (For me, it is v21.5.0).*

 5. **Running the Angular Application:**
   In a separate terminal, run the following command to start the Angular development server: